 Zen practice can reduce stress and give us insight into our lives.
 However, this is ultimately not the purpose of practice.
 When we practise we are not looking for anything in particular.
 We let go of our goals, our wants, our worries and our fears and allow ourselves to dwell in the present moment.
 We can then become intimate with deep consciousness.

 Bristol Zen Dojo is part of an international network of zen centres, the International Zen Association (AZI), which has strong links with the Japanese Soto Zen school.
-The UK branch of the International Zen Association has a number of dojos and groups across the UK, including London, Manchester, Brighton, Norwich and Leeds.
+IZAUK, the UK branch of the International Zen Association, has a number of dojos and groups across the UK including London, Manchester, Brighton and Leeds.